-CHDR has extensive experience with the isolation of primary human cells for downstream analysis of drug effects.
-Since sample handling can largely affect cellular behavior, optimization of cell isolation and storage is an important point of attention.
-For example, CHDR has three different standardized procedures in place for isolation of peripheral mononuclear blood cells, and selects one of these three for application in a clinical study, based on the intended use of the isolated cells.
-The availability of a flow cytometer and well-trained technical staff allows quality control of isolated cells, in terms of yield, purity and viability.
-Moreover, CHDR’s in-house laboratory is equipped with Stemcell’s RoboSep magnetic cell separator.
-Cell sorting is frequently applied in CHDR’s clinical studies for focused analysis of drug effects on target cells.
+CHDR has extensive experience in the isolation of primary human cells for downstream analysis of drug effects.
+Since sample handling can have a large effect on cellular behaviour, optimisation of cell isolation and storage is key.
+We have three different standardised procedures in place for the isolation of peripheral mononuclear blood cells, and we select one of these three for application in a clinical study, based on the intended use of the isolated cells.
+The availability of a flow cytometer and expert technical staff enables quality control of isolated cells, in terms of yield, purity and viability.
+The in-house laboratory at CHDR is also equipped with STEMCELL Technologies’ RoboSep magnetic cell separator.
+Cell sorting is frequently applied in our clinical studies for focused analysis of drug effects on target cells.